Idiot Ball: Fan Works

 - Naruto in That Look at times seems to juggle as many idiot balls as he can find.
 Perhaps the worst is that he required several explanations to understand why a reservoir that supplies over 70% of Suna's water would be a good military target, despite knowing full well that Suna is in the middle of a desert.

-- In Neon Genesis Evangelion: Nobody Dies, Kaworu is very enthusiastic about maintaining the species with Rei.
+- Nobody Dies: Kaworu is very enthusiastic about maintaining the species with Rei.
 The Idiot Ball?
 The first attempt fails by loss of Ocular Virginity.
 The second by Defenestration.
 He still tries.

 - In Ash's New Look the titular character thought a place named "Salon Rocket" was a bit suspicious and went in to investigate.
 He then sees Team Rocket in a Paper-Thin Disguise and asks if they met before.
 This eventually resulted in Ash getting a makeover by them.